NtimYeboah/laravel-chatroom/readme.md

 ...
 ```

-Adding a room to user's rooms
+Adding a room to user's room list

 Use the `attach` method on the query builder to insert into the intermediary table after creating a room.